Mutthi Bhar Chawal

-Mutthi Bhar Chawal (A Fistful of Rice) is a 1978 Pakistani classical Urdu film based on a short novel by Rajinder Singh Bedi, Ek Chaadar Maili Si.
-Directed by Sangeeta and composed by Kamal Ahmed, it features Sangeeta, Nadeem Baig, Kaveeta, Shehla Gill, Rahat Kazmi, and Ghulam Mohiuddin in lead roles.
+Mutthi Bhar Chawal (A Fistful of Rice) is a 1978 Pakistani classical Urdu film based on Rajinder Singh Bedi's novel Ek Chaadar Maili Si.
+Directed by Sangeeta, with musical composition by Kamal Ahmed.

 It is one of the greatest hits of Sangeeta and debut film of Syed Noor as a screenwriter.

-The film is about a village life and struggle of a family to survive after father dies and a village woman becomes widowed as a result.
+The film is about rural life in Pakistan and a family's struggle to survive after the head of the household dies and his wife is widowed.
 It is one of the Pakistani films with the maximum number of awards won, including six Nigar Awards.
-BBC Urdu made it in the list of 10 Best selected Pakistani cinema films.
+It made the list of the 10 best Pakistani cinema films created by a well-known Pakistani film critic and published by BBC Urdu.

 Plot

 A Sikh woman Rani/Rano lives in East Punjab with her in-laws.
 When Rano suddenly becomes widowed after her husband dies in a horse and carriage accident, she struggles to raise her children.
 Her in-laws come with a marriage proposal and forcibly ask her to marry Rano's brother-in-law Mangal who is in love with a vegetable seller's daughter, Lajjo and is much younger than her and who always saw her as a sister-in-law.